 Using this power of substitution, the speaker can swap out members to protect them from accountability for their votes.

-Republicans can make committee swaps as well, but with Madigan appointing the chairs and the majority of each committee, he has more room to take advantage of them.
-Committee votes may even be held up until Madigan’s substitutions can be made.
+Members of the minority party can make committee swaps as well, but with the speaker appointing the chairs and the majority of each committee, the majority party has more room to take advantage of them.
+Committee votes may even be held up until substitutions can be made.
 With these substitutions, the speaker can tailor the committees for each vote to maximize political benefit.

-This means no one but Madigan can be sure who will vote in committee or how they will vote.
+This means no one but the speaker can be sure who will vote in committee or how they will vote.

 The solution: Illinois is 1 of 29 legislative chambers found to have legislative rules explicitly authorizing temporary replacement of committee members.
 Seventy legislative chambers were found to have no rule specifically authorizing temporary replacements.
 In response to Illinois Policy Institute’s inquiry of those states, at least 33 of those chambers have confirmed either that temporary replacements cannot be made or else are not made in practice, in stark contrast to Illinois’ extensive use of temporary replacements.
 Just seven of the chambers responded that they allow temporary replacements of committee members, and 25 did not respond.